 The INV100 is specific to DCSA and its predecessor, the National Background Investigation Bureau.
 Although use of this form is not mandatory, we encourage you to utilize it when making a request.
-Providing all the information requested on the INV100 will help complete your request in a timely manner and ensure that it is returned for additional information.
+Providing all the information requested on the INV100 will help complete your request in a timely manner and ensure that it is not returned for additional information.

 Alternatively, if you wish to submit a written request, your request must include the following information: